 Paribus is an app available to all Apple devices and is free to download.
 Every time you shop online, Paribus automatically scans your digital receipt to see if there are purchases eligible for cash back over the subsequent weeks.

 For example, let’s say you bought your son a $60 LEGO kit at Walmart.com for his birthday last week, but you’ve just noticed the price dropped to $40!
 Paribus automatically contacts Walmart to find out if you can get that $20 refunded.
-If they agree, then Paribus gets 25 percent of the refund ($5) and you get the rest ($15).
+If they agree, then you get 100% of that refund!

 Not bad for doing basically nothing, right?